Gavin Williamson removed as education secretary

 His removal could create a vacancy for Dominic Raab, the under-fire foreign secretary, who – by taking on the title of Lord Chancellor, in the justice post – could carry on as the effective deputy prime minister, with the title First Secretary of State.

-Speculation about his future grew when he was spotted going into Mr Johnson’s Commons office, where the reshuffle was being carried out.
+Speculation about Mr Raab’s future grew when he was spotted going into Mr Johnson’s Commons office, where the reshuffle was being carried out.

+He has been under-fire since staying on holiday in Crete as Afghanistan fell to the Taliban and for criticism of his department’s handling of the crisis, voiced by Ben Wallace, the defence secretary.

+Robert Jenrick, the communities secretary – who survived the scandal of unlawfully approving a planning application in a way that favoured a major Tory donor – became the third casualty.

 Mr Williamson tweeted: “It has been a privilege to serve as education secretary since 2019.